silverbulletmd/silverbullet/website/Space Lua/Lua Integrated Query/Aggregating.md

 For commutative aggregates like `sum`, `count`, `min`, `max`, and `avg`, the intra-aggregate `order by` has no effect on the result because the value is the same regardless of iteration order.
 It is only meaningful for order-dependent aggregates like `array_agg`.

+Ordered-set aggregates such as `quantile`, `percentile_cont`, and `percentile_disc` require an intra-aggregate `order by` clause to produce correct results, as they depend on the iteration order of input values.
+Without `order by`, results are undefined.

 ### Basic example

 Collect page names sorted alphabetically within each group: